JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_8.md

 ]
 ```

-Then we start the video and define our cirlces:
+Then we start the video and define our circles:

 ```julia